How To Check if Your Wedding Officiant Can Make Your Marriage Legal

 Making sure the person you choose can legally officiate a wedding isn’t difficult.
 But because requirements for a legal marriage vary by state, making sure no stone is left unturned can still be confusing.

-But what is required to become an officiant?
+What is required to become an ordained minister?
 Most states allow anyone ordained as a minister within a religious group to officiate a wedding.
 But that doesn’t mean you or your officiating friend needs to become a full-time clergy member.

-Sates tend to categorize officiants as acting in a religious capacity while making no requirement in terms of beliefs or identity.
-Services provided by online ministries such as Universal Life Church and American Marriage Ministries allow anyone to easily become ordained online for the purposes of performing marriage ceremonies.
+States tend to categorize officiants as acting in a religious capacity while making no requirement in terms of beliefs or identity.
+You can become ordained online easily and for free, via our partnership with The Provenance Center for Ordination, for the purposes of performing marriage ceremonies.

 Ministers and Officials